 In our over 40 years of operation, we have gained significant insight into the overall market and industry segments in which we operate.
 We produce a wide range of thought leadership resources, including blogs, webinars and white papers, which provide insights and guidance to the social impact community.
 We also participate in and convene industry forums, where we exchange views and engage with industry and government leaders.
-Our annual user conference, bbcon[®], serves in part as a forum to offer thought leadership to our customers, as do other market-specific user conferences, events and customer gatherings.
+Our annual user conference, bbcon®, serves in part as a forum to offer thought leadership to our customers, as do other market-specific user conferences, events and customer gatherings.
 The Blackbaud Institute is a research lab that leverages Blackbaud's unique data resources, along with original research, to drive insight that accelerates the impact of the social impact community.
-The research and reports the Blackbaud Institute produces serve to strengthen the social impact community, as well.
+The research and reports the Blackbaud Institute produces serve to strengthen the social impact community as a whole.
+ENGAGE, our blog and podcast, provides free best practices resources that drive impact across the social impact community, as well.